 The Court will only approve the Consent Orders in relation to property and financial arrangements if it considers them fair and reasonable.

 A Binding Financial Agreement (also known as a BFA, financial agreement, pre-nuptial agreement, post-nuptial agreement and divorce agreement) is an agreement about property and finances made by:

 - Married couples

-A BFA can be entered into before, during or after a relationship ends.
+Binding Financial Agreements can be entered into before, during or after a relationship or marriage has broken down.
 The BFA needs to be carefully drafted so that it complies with all legislative requirements otherwise it may not be legally enforceable.
 Before signing the BFA both you and your former or current partner require independent legal advice.
 By signing a BFA you can avoid significant legal and emotional costs which are associated with the breakdown of a relationship.

-If you need advice in relation to any family law matter then please phone Kelly on 6162 8271 to make an appointment with one of our experienced Family Lawyers.
+If you need practical advice in relation to any family law matter then please phone Kelly on 6162 8271 to make an appointment with one of our experienced Family Lawyers.

 Our Family Law Services include: